How to Properly Remove Stains from Your Leather Shoes

 How to Remove Stains from Leather Shoes

 Leather is a resilient, durable material for shoes.
 It has natural moisture-resistant and insulating properties and is so much better than PU Leather.
 However, leather shoes are not impervious to stains.
-Leather is porous and can absorb liquid and develop blemishes.
+Leather is porous and can absorb liquid and develop blemishes, whether full grain or top grain.
 If you’re wondering how to remove stains from leather shoes, you have several options.

 Water Stains